 Chapter 7 vs. Chapter 13

 Chapter 7 allows for any unsecured debts (debts that are not guaranteed by collateral) to be discharged at the end of the three- to six-month long process, such as credit card and medical bills.
 For secured debts, you will either have to continue making regular payments, turn the property turned over to the creditor or you will have to pay the replacement value of the property to the creditor in a lump sum payment.
-It is important to note that child support, alimony and student loans are usually ineligible for discharge in any bankruptcy.
+It is important to note that most taxes, child support, alimony and student loans are usually ineligible for discharge in any bankruptcy.

-You will have to take a means test to see if you qualify for Chapter 7 bankruptcy.
+You will have to pass a means test to see if you qualify for Chapter 7 bankruptcy.
 There is a certain level of income above which you will not qualify for Chapter 7 but may qualify for Chapter 13.
 Debtors with primarily business debts always qualify for Chapter 7.

-Chapter 13 bankruptcy allows you to keep your home, your car and much of your other property, so long as you have regular income and stick to a repayment plan to your creditors over the three to five years after filing.
+Chapter 13 bankruptcy allows you to keep your home, your car and much of your other property, so long as you have regular income and stick to a repayment plan to pay your creditors over the three to five years after filing.
 Chapter 13 is considered the "wage earners" bankruptcy because you must have a reliable source of income to qualify.
 At the end of the repayment period, most or all of the remaining debt is discharged.